-Sampling and Moni itoring Program Results s/WDS Conditions and A ssessment: 5) The site has an adequate buffer, Contaminant Attenuation Zone (CAZ) and/or contingency plan in place.
+Sampling and Monitoring Program Results/WDS Conditions and Assessment: 5) The site has an adequate buffer, Contaminant Attenuation Zone (CAZ) and/or contingency plan in place.
 Design and operational measures, including the size and configuration of any CAZ, are adequate to prevent potential human health impacts and impairment of the environment.
-YesNo 6) The site meets compliance and assessment criteria. ○ Yes Refer to Section 4.4 of the 2021 Re The GW chloride concentration at which has been attributed to the MW4 was above its ODWS, 7) The site continues to perform as anticipated.
+YesNo 6) The site meets compliance and assessment criteria. ○ Yes Refer to Section 4.4 of the 2023 Re The GW chloride and sodium con above its ODWS, which has been of de-icing salt. centration at MW4 was 7) The site continues to perform as anticipated.
 There have been no unusual trends/ changes in measured leachate and groundwater levels or concentrations.
-YesNo Refer to Section 4.3 of the 2021 An Surface Water Monitoring Report respect to groundwater quality.
-S findings of the groundwater level for additional details with ection 4.2 details the 1) Is one or more of the following risk reduction practices in place at the site: (a) There is minimal reliance on natural attenuation of leachate due to the presence of an effective waste liner and active leachate collection/treatment; or (b) There is a predictive monitoring program in-place (modeled indicator concentrations projected over time for key locations); or (c) The site meets the following two conditions (typically achieved after 15 years or longer of site operation): i.The site has developed stable leachate mound(s) and stable leachate plume geometry/concentrations; and ii.Seasonal and annual water levels and water quality fluctuations are well understood.
+YesNo Refer to Section 4.3 of the 2023 Annual Groundwater and Surface Water Monitoring Report for additional details with respect to groundwater quality.
+Section 4.2 details the findings of the groundwater level assessment.
+1) Is one or more of the following risk reduction practices in place at the site: (a) There is minimal reliance on natural attenuation of leachate due to the presence of an effective waste liner and active leachate collection/treatment; or (b) There is a predictive monitoring program in-place (modeled indicator concentrations projected over time for key locations); or (c) The site meets the following two conditions (typically achieved after 15 years or longer of site operation): i.The site has developed stable leachate mound(s) and stable leachate plume geometry/concentrations; and ii.Seasonal and annual water levels and water quality fluctuations are well understood.
 YesNo Note which practice(s): ☐ (a) ☑ (b) ☐ (c) 9) Have trigger values for contingency plans or site remedial actions been exceeded (where they exist): YesNoNot Applicable